-Economic Development - Restoring an Economic Development program for Novato has been a strategic use of Measure F over the past five years to replace a program that was eliminated in 2011 with the State's seizure of local Redevelopment funds, resulting in a nearly \$1 million annual loss to Novato's economic development funding.
+Not Consistent William South And Sou Economic Development - Restoring an Economic Development program for Novato has been a strategic use of Measure F to replace a program that was eliminated in 2011 with the State's seizure of local Redevelopment funds, resulting in a nearly \$1 million annual loss to Novato's economic development funding.
 The Measure F-supported economic development program has worked to identify companies looking to relocate or expand, worked with and supported new and existing local businesses to find quality commercial space in Novato, and participated in regional outreach opportunities to targeted industries.

-The Economic Development program has also championed the "Shop Local Novato" campaign, featuring a variety of marketing materials, bus shelter ads, banners, and a website encouraging residents to shop at their local Novato businesses.
-The Shop Local website continued to be updated during 2015/16, featuring local businesses and adding fresh content regularly.
+The Economic Development program has also championed the "Shop Local Novato" campaign, featuring a variety of marketing materials, bus shelter ads, banners, and a website encouraging residents to shop